Toxoplasmosis in Pregnancy: Causes, Symptoms & Risks

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

 Toxoplasmosis is a rare parasitic infection.
-It can also occur during pregnancy and can get transmitted to the unborn baby causing serious health side effects.
-However, learning how to recognise the symptoms of an infection and timely tests can prevent this disease during pregnancy.
+It can occur during pregnancy and can get transmitted to the unborn baby, causing serious health side effects.
+However, learning how to recognise the symptoms of an infection and getting timely tests can prevent this disease during pregnancy.

-In cases that do become apparent, the patient experiences mild flu-like symptoms, tender or inflamed lymph nodes, muscle pains and eye problems.
-Those with weakened immune system and pregnant women are most prone to catching the infection.
-In the former, severe symptoms such as poor coordination, confusion, trouble breathing and seizures may occur.
+In cases that do become apparent, the patient experiences mild flu-like symptoms, tender or inflamed lymph nodes, muscle pains, and eye problems.
+Those with weakened immune systems, and pregnant women, are most prone to catching the infection.
+In the former, severe symptoms such as poor coordination, confusion, trouble breathing, and seizures may occur.
 In pregnant women, it could lead to a condition called congenital toxoplasmosis that may affect the baby.

-You can come in contact with the parasite in various ways , including cat poop, undercooked infected meat, improperly washed utensils used to handle infected meat and drinking contaminated water.
-The parasite spreads through its cysts that can exist dormant in the surrounding for many months until ingested.
-Toxoplasmosis can get transmitted from a pregnant mother to her baby but doesn’t get transmitted from a person to person unless there is a case of blood transfusion or organ transplant involved.
+You can come in contact with the parasite in various ways, including cat poop, undercooked infected meat, improperly washed utensils used to handle infected meat, and drinking contaminated water.
+The parasite spreads through its cysts that can exist dormant in the surroundings for many months until ingested.
+Toxoplasmosis can get transmitted from a pregnant mother to her baby, but doesn’t get transmitted from a person to person unless there is a case of blood transfusion or organ transplant involved.

 Although toxoplasmosis spreads through contaminated meat and water, pet owners who own cats are at the greatest risk of an infection.
 If you have had cats for a long time, there’s a good chance your body is already immune to the parasite, but getting a new cat during pregnancy increases the risk.